Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrepository/_index.md

 ## Helmrepository

-For flux we need a collection of helmrepositories that pull down helm charts to be available to deploy
+For flux we need a collection of helmrepositories that pull down helm charts to be available to deploy.

-create the folder infrastructure/sources along with its kustomization.yaml file
+Create the folder `infrastructure/sources` along with its kustomization.yaml file

 ```
 # infrastructure/sources/kustomization.yaml